SenkinGeno/junction/README.md

 - **Hate speech** towards people or other living beings
 - Racism, sexism, homophobia or other **discriminatory behaviour** and **intolerancy** towards others
 - Other **extremist viewpoints**, e.g. supporting or defending terrorism

+It’s possible to configure the code to process audio files in different ways - either sentence by sentence or using sliding windows of words.
+You can also adjust the window size in the code to fine-tune how precisely the system detects offensive or extremist content.